aniasobo/react-boilerplate/README.md

 ---

+# How to use this repo

+### 👯‍♀️ Clean clone

+Use `$ git clone --depth=1 https://github.com/aniasobo/react-boilerplate name-of-your-app` to clone this repo as a clean slate, without the commit history.

-Clone/download, run `npm install` from within project directory.
+Run `$ npm install` from within project directory.

-### 🎬 To build in production mode
+### 🎬 Run production mode

 `$ npm run build`

-### ䷴ To build in development mode
+### ䷴ Run development mode

 `$ npm run dev`

 The script will automatically open `localhost:9000` in your browser.
 The server is watching for changes so no need to refresh.

+**While in dev, you can inspect runtime accessibility issues detected by React-axe in the console**

-### 🌶 To build in dev mode with hot reloading
+### 🌶🌶🌶 To build in dev mode with hot reloading

 `$ npm run dev:hot` - the state of your app will be preserved while changes are applied live.

-**While in dev, you can inspect runtime accessibility issues detected by React-axe in the console**

 ### ⦝ To view bundle sizes